 Chief Anderson started with the Statesville Police Department in 1992 as a Patrol Officer and spent 3 years assigned to the Patrol Division.
-In 1995 Chief Anderson was transferred to the narcotics division and worked street corner and undercover narcotics investigations.
-Chief Anderson spent about 6 months in this unit and was then promoted to criminal investigator in December of 1995.
-Chief Anderson spent a total of six years as an investigator and later as the investigations supervisor and had opportunities to be involved in many major cases.
-Chief Anderson was then promoted to Lieutenant over the Community Services Division supervising all of the specialized units of the department in addition to commanding the department’s SWAT unit.
+In 1995 Chief Anderson was transferred to the Narcotics Division and worked street corner and undercover narcotics investigations.
+Chief Anderson spent about 6 months in this unit and was then promoted to Criminal Investigator in December of 1995.
+Chief Anderson spent a total of six years as an investigator and later as the Investigations supervisor and had opportunities to be involved in many major cases.
+Chief Anderson was then promoted to Lieutenant over the Community Services Division supervising all of the specialized units of the department in addition to commanding the department’s SRT unit.

-In addition to his work at the Police Department, Chief Anderson is a North Carolina Certified training instructor and has taught curriculum classes and Basic Law Enforcement Training (BLET) at Mitchell College for many years.
-Chief Anderson is also currently an Adjunct Professor for Gardner-Webb and Kaplan Universities teaching criminal Justice classes.
-Chief Anderson is a board member for the North Carolina Police Executives Association and is currently serving as president of the association.
-Chief Anderson has been married to Jennifer Anderson of Rockwell N.C. for 23 years, and has a Daughter, Kalyx, who is 14 years old.
+In addition to his work at the Police Department, Chief Anderson is a North Carolina Certified Training Instructor and has taught curriculum classes and Basic Law Enforcement Training (BLET) at Mitchell Community College for many years.
+Chief Anderson is also currently an Adjunct Professor for Gardner-Webb and Kaplan Universities teaching criminal justice classes.
+Chief Anderson is currently serving as President of the North Carolina Police Executives Association.
+Chief Anderson has been married to his wife Jennifer for 23 years, and has a daughter, Kalyx.
 Chief Anderson is also a member of Front Street Church in Statesville.

 Assistant Chief Mike Watts

-Assistant Chief Mike Watts has lived in Iredell County his entire life, where he graduated from South Iredell High School in 1984.
+Assistant Chief Mike Watts has lived in Iredell County his entire life, graduating from South Iredell High School in 1984.
 He began his career with the Statesville Police Department as a Police Trainee in 1987 after serving 3 years in the US Army as a Military Police Officer assigned to the 230th MP Company in Kaiserslautern Germany and the 24th MP Company, Ft.
 Stewart Georgia.
-Since being hired by the department, Chief Watts has worked in various divisions; he was a patrol officer for nearly 4 years, a Criminal Investigator for over 5 years, a CID Sergeant for 1 year, a Patrol Sergeant for 4 years and a Lieutenant/Captain for 10 years.
-Chief Watts was promoted to the rank of Assistant Chief on 11/19/2011.
+Since then, Assistant Chief Watts has worked in various divisions; he was a Patrol Officer for nearly 4 years, a Criminal Investigator for over 5 years, an Investigations Division Sergeant for 1 year, a Patrol Sergeant for 4 years and a Lieutenant/Captain for 10 years.
+He was promoted to the rank of Assistant Chief on 11/19/2011.

 Assistant Chief Watts is a graduate of the Investigators Academy at the North Carolina Justice Academy in Salemburg, NC, the Drug Unit Commander Course at the Institute of Police Technology and Management in Jacksonville Florida and the Law Enforcement Executive Program at North Carolina State University in Raleigh NC.
-He is also a Specialized Subject Control/Arrest Techniques Instructor, certified by North Carolina Justice Academy in Salemburg, NC and a Specialized Physical Fitness Instructor, certified by the North Carolina Justice Academy in Salemburg, NC.
+He is also a certified Specialized Subject Control/Arrest Techniques Instructor and Specialized Physical Fitness Instructor through the North Carolina Justice Academy.